Data Entry area with autorefractor

 Autorefractor Measurement History.
 Back

-Version 7.1-1 of the program (Figure 35) records previous measurements of the autorefractor along with the person number, age and date/time of measurement.
-These can then be re-inserted into the program at a later time to attempt to find more and different glasses.
+) records previous measurements of the autorefractor along with the person number, age and date/time of measurement.
+By clicking any ones of these lines they can then be re-inserted into the program at a later time to attempt to find more and different glasses.
+Notice also at the bottom of that window you will see:

 Add/Remove from inventory Back

-When you return to use the calculate function, click "CLEAR" to clear the calculator for entry of the next patient.
-Before clearing the calculator, if you would like to save this prescription in the journal file, click the "Prescription Save" button.
+When you return to use the system for the next patien, click CLEAR to clear for entry of the next patient.
+Before clearing the data entry area if you would like to save this prescription in the journal file, click the "Save UN-Matched Prescription" button.

 Search and Inventory Fields Back